Ebenezer Creek:Keeping our Citizens Informed

 Ebenezer creek is a blackwater tributary of the Savannah River in Effingham County, Georgia, about 20 miles north of the City of Savannah.
 A nationally recognized Scenic River, it is one of only 4 designated in the state of Georgia, and is precious natural resource to the City of Springfield and coastal Georgia citizens and visitors alike.
 People flock hundreds of miles away to float down its majestic waters making it an economic driver in the community.

-Earlier this spring, DRT America (DRTA), a privately held French company specializing in distilling rosin and turpentine, has applied for a permit to pipe treated wastewater into the Springfield sewage treatment facility.
+Earlier last spring, DRT America (DRTA), a privately held French company specializing in distilling rosin and turpentine, has applied for a permit to pipe treated wastewater into the Springfield sewage treatment facility.
 Residents and visitors fear the potential threat of pollution that turpentine and other unknown chemicals could have on Ebenezer Creek and neighboring blackwater tributaries.

 At this time, One Hundred Miles recommends …

 - The EPD should not issue a pretreatment permit absent a secure plan for wastewater disposal.

 - DRTA must provide more information to the public and to city officials.

 - The EPD should extend the public comment period by 60-days and postpone regulatory decisions on DRTA’s pretreatment permit application.

 As more details emerge, we’ll keep you informed on how you can make your voice heard for the coast we love.
 Contact OHM’s VP of Coastal Conservation, Alice Keyes at [email protected] for questions or concerns.

 Check out our Friends of Ebenezer Creek blog!
 Read personal stories from small businesses, educators, activists, and everyday citizens about their connections to Ebenezer Creek.